- If you're noticing a high CPU usage while browsing, it might be the browser's fault.

 And as the cherry on the top of the CPU-hogging cake, we can’t skip on Edge.
-Microsoft’s attempt to get back to its adversaries and remove the brand of shame induced by infamous Internet Explorer.
-Edge is still in works, but it has some nifty features and seemingly get’s more following as the time pass.
+Microsoft’s attempt to get back to its adversaries and remove the brand of shame induced by the infamous Internet Explorer.
+Edge is still in the works, but it has some nifty features and seemingly gets more following as time pass.
 However, it’s still bothered by a lot of bugs and issues, including occasional high CPU usage.

-Edge is known for repetitive CPU cycles that use a lot more of the CPU power than it’s needed.
+Edge is known for repetitive CPU cycles that use a lot more CPU power than it’s needed.
 Here’s how to address resource hogging on Microsoft Edge:

 - Remove extensions.
 Remove all installed extensions and give Edge another go.